-- The student or his/her parent/guardian must assume responsibility for all transportation to and from the AIM Program site. - The student's participation in the AIM Program must not create scheduling conflicts, excessive absences, or otherwise impede the student's overall academic progress.
+• The student's participation in the AIM Program must not create scheduling conflicts, excessive absences, or otherwise impede the student's overall academic progress.

 AIM Program sites are required to agree in advance to adhere to reasonably accepted safety standards, conform to the district's non-discrimination commitment, supervise the student in a meaningful experience, and regularly evaluate the student's performance.